 Diamonds come in two main types: natural and lab-created.
 Natural diamonds form over millions of years deep within the earth’s mantle, whereas lab-diamonds are the outcome of cutting-edge technology.
 The process involves recreating the intense pressure and heat required for diamond formation, but in a controlled environment.
 Using a diamond seed and a carbon source, scientists are able to grow diamonds that have the same chemical and physical properties as natural diamonds.

-One of the advantages of lab-created diamonds is that they offer buyers a wider range of options in terms of carat weight.
-Because they are produced in a lab, they can be grown in larger sizes and quantities than natural diamonds.
-In addition, lab-created diamonds are often more affordable than natural diamonds, making them an attractive option for budget-conscious buyers.
+One of the advantages of lab-created stones is that they offer buyers a wider range of options in terms of diamond carat weight.
+Since labs produce these stones, they can grow them in larger sizes and quantities than natural diamonds.
+Additionally, lab-created diamonds are often more affordable than natural diamonds, making them an attractive option for budget-conscious buyers.

 Diamonds vs. Loose Diamonds